 Hundreds, perhaps even thousands, of NGOs around the world have played a role in efforts to address child labor and acceptable working conditions, working alone, or with governments and employers.
 One key NGO is The Global March Against Child Labour (Global March), which has been a leading advocate for the ratification and implementation of ILO Convention No. 182 on the Worst Forms of Child Labor, including slavery and trafficking, and has worked to empower children to demand their rights to education and freedom from child labor.
-Founded by Nobel Laureate Kailash Satyarthi, The Global March, is made up of a worldwide network of trade unions, teachers, and civil society organizations.153 Other key NGOs worth mentioning include Human Rights Watch, which researches and advocates against child labor, slavery, and other abusive labor practices, publishing numerous reports on these subjects each year.154 The International Trade Union Confederation promotes workers' rights and interests, including international cooperation between trade unions, and awareness raising and advocacy.155 The Child Labor Coalition is a U.S.-based NGO that conducts research and advocates for an end to both domestic and international child labor.156 Business for Social Responsibility conducts research and collaborates with member companies and other NGOs around the world on issues related to human rights, including child labor and WEE.157 And the Fair Labor Association, a collaborative effort between businesses, academic institutions, and civil society organizations, provides tools, resources, and training to promote awareness and accountability related to internationally recognized worker rights, such as freedom from child labor and forced labor, and decent work.158 In addition, other international NGOs, such as CARE, Catholic Relief Services, GoodWeave, International Rescue Committee, Impaq International, Partners for the Americas, Save the Children, the Solidarity Center, Winrock International, and World Vision, to name a few, receive funding from international donors or national governments, and work in partnership with local NGOs, to implement programs addressing either child labor or decent work.
+Founded by Nobel Laureate Kailash Satyarthi, The Global March, is made up of a worldwide network of trade unions, teachers, and civil society organizations.
+Other key NGOs worth mentioning include Human Rights Watch, which researches and advocates against child labor, slavery, and other abusive labor practices, publishing numerous reports on these subjects each year.
+The International Trade Union Confederation promotes workers' rights and interests, including

+Coalition is a U.S.-based NGO that conducts research and advocates for an end to both domestic and international child labor.
+Business for Social Responsibility conducts research and collaborates with member companies and other NGOs around the world on issues related to human rights, including child labor and WEE.
+And the Fair Labor Association, a collaborative effort between businesses, academic institutions, and civil society organizations, provides tools, resources, and training to promote awareness and accountability related to internationally recognized worker rights, such as freedom from child labor and forced labor, and decent work.
+In addition, other international NGOs, such as CARE, Catholic Relief Services, GoodWeave, International Rescue Committee, Impaq International, Partners for the Americas, Save the Children, the Solidarity Center, Winrock International, and World Vision, to name a few, receive funding from international donors or national governments, and work in partnership with local NGOs, to implement programs addressing either child labor or decent work.